 In 1967, it was down to Jurgensen, Fran Tarkenton and Johnny Unitas.
 Unitas was the consensus pick, taking MVP honors from nearly every major publication.
 It’s easy to see why.
 He had above average stats as the leader of a team that went 11-1-2 (so did Roman Gabriel, who was more efficient on a per-play basis and probably had less offensive talent on the field with him).
 Sonny led the league in passing yards and touchdowns, albeit for a team with a .464 record.
 While the narrative of his surrounding talent is true – he was often hampered by bad overall teams – it doesn’t mean he didn’t have some great teammates at important positions.
 He threw to Hall of Fame receivers Charley Taylor and Bobby Mitchell, as well as borderline HOF tight end Jerry Smith.
 Tark, on the other hand, joined a team that won a single game the previous year,2 kept its head coach, and didn’t experience significant roster turnover.
 Fran was the difference.
 He put up impressive numbers, and looked good doing it, while dragging a sad sack squad on his back.

 In 1977, Roger Staubach, Bob Griese, and Bert Jones were the premier quarterbacks, and Craig Morton was awfully good as well.
 Staubach gets my nod as the top trigger man in the league, but my Automatic Award goes to (gasp!) running back Walter Payton, whose team relied on him in a way few teams have leaned on a back in the modern game.
 He led the league in yards and touchdowns while running behind a line full of inexperienced and unheralded blockers.
-Sweetness led runner up Lydell Mitchell by 342 yards from scrimmage, and Mitchell was 222 yards ahead of this place.
+Sweetness led runner up Lydell Mitchell by 342 yards from scrimmage, and Mitchell was 222 yards ahead of third place.

 In 1985, Payton and Marcus Allen were the popular MVP picks, with each receiving at least three awards from major voting bodies.
 To me, it was a five-way battle between Joe Montana, Boomer Esiason, Ken O’Brien, Dan Fouts, and Dan Marino.
 Fouts was easy to get rid of, having missed four games.
 Montana and Esiason also missed a game apiece, and both saw their offenses do well enough in their absence.
 I whittled it down to Marino versus O’Brien, and I went with Marino based on degree of difficulty in his offense.
 O’Brien had superior stats, but I believe Marino was asked to do more.